 How we are proposing to protect the area

-The plan is to aerially apply cereal baits containing biodegradable 1080 over the area (see map below).
-Helicopters with calibrated buckets will distribute bait along pre-determined and monitored flight paths.
+Cereal baits containing biodegradable 1080 would be applied aerially over the planned area.
+Helicopters with calibrated buckets will distribute bait along predetermined and monitored flight paths.

 Use of a range of predator control methods to protect species